Covent Garden Masterplan

 - Conservation and re-positioning of the heritage assets

 - Replacement of non-contributing outdated buildings with new architecture

 KPF’s expertise in mixed use environments allowed us to conceive of this historic section of London as a single functioning entity that sponsors a great diversity of experience.
-Covent Garden is something of a prototype for modern mixed use developments insofar as it has always supported a diverse mix of uses.
-Originally a speculative residential development of the Duke of Bedford in 1630 it later became a marketplace, then an entertainment district, and more recently a retail destination.
+Covent Garden is something of a prototype for modern mixed use developments in so far that it has always supported a diverse mix of uses.
+Originally a speculative residential development of the Duke of Bedford in 1630 it later became a marketplace, an entertainment district, and more recently a retail destination.
 The KPF masterplan initiates a new phase of evolution that builds on this diversity of experience and conserves the intrinsic qualities of the place.

 Improved permeability throughout the district is a first principle, as reflected by the creation of entirely new pedestrian routes and courtyards which improve links to surrounding transit hubs and neighbouring districts, alleviate congestion, and increase retail frontage.
 Several new courts and atria have opened up formerly closed interiors of blocks to the public realm.

 Six key approaches to shape the future of Covent Garden as a mixed-use district